-I’m very pleased to announce that my novels The Lost Machine and Necessary Monsters will soon be available in audiobook format through Encyclopocalypse Publications.
-The books are in production now, and I couldn’t be more pleased with the choice of narrators.
+My novels The Lost Machine and Necessary Monsters will soon be available in audiobook format through Encyclopocalypse Publications.
+The books are in production now, and I’m pleased with the choice of narrators.
 Follow the link to see the artwork and see EP’s other offerings.

 This is an excerpt from Lint, a short story in my forthcoming collection Magpie’s Ladder.